hpc-carpentry/hpc-carpentry.github.io/_posts/2019/08/2019-08-20-workshop-request-form-updates-teaser.md

 * teaches individual modules
 * Mix &  Match Curriculums - Combining modules from any lesson programs ([DC](https://datacarpentry.org/lessons/), [LC](https://librarycarpentry.org/lessons/), [SWC](https://software-carpentry.org/lessons/)) to teach one workshop

-As with the standard workshops, there will still be requirements in order for this to use the Carpentries name.
+As with the standard workshops, there will still be requirements in order for this to use the Carpentries name:
 * Have at least 1 [certified instructor](https://carpentries.org/instructors/)
 * Must use The Carpentries surveys to get evaluations
 * Abide by our [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)